Integrity

 social-media-quotes-picture

-Social Media has become a glossed over, cloudy place.
-It is filled with fake persona’s and instant celebrities.
-People post pictures of their cash and checks on Instagram for instance (something you’ll never see Bill Gates do.
-Let’s be real, people who make real money are quite about it.
-Big boys hit hard but move silent) and weigh their worth against the backdrop of numbers and likes.
-Instead of focusing on the message we have focused instead on the computer screen and have invested instead, not in the voice, but in the marketing and promotional schemes of so called professionals who get rich off the backs of those of us too lazy to be ourselves.
-Research is all fine and good but what it boils down to is a nice balance between research, advice, and your overall message and the people who care about what you have to say.
-If you rely too much on research and professional input then you just may miss the message.
+Social Media has become a glossed-over, cloudy place.
+It is filled with fake personas and instant celebrities.
+People post pictures of their cash and checks on Instagram, for instance, and weigh their worth against the backdrop of numbers and likes.
+Instead of focusing on the message, we have focused instead on the screen and have invested not in the voice but in the marketing and promotional schemes of so-called professionals who get rich off the backs of those of us who are too lazy to be ourselves.

-A message doesn’t have to mean a religious message.
+People hear the word “message” and think religion or politics.
+This is not always so.
 If you have a voice, which we all do, then you have a message.
 We can define a message as:

-“a communication containing some information, news, advice, request, or the like, sent by messenger, telephone, email, or other means.”
+“A communication containing some information, news, advice, request, or the like, sent by messenger, telephone, email, or other means.”

 “Focus on what makes you different, what makes you unique.
 Being true to yourself is a cliche for a reason — it works.
 People don’t want to connect with something fake.
 They want to feel understood and heard, and the only way you do that is honestly and authentically.
 The last thing you want is to showcase to the world a shadow of your true self.” – Curiouser Editor

 What do you want to say to the world?
-Why does it mater?
+Why does it matter?
 Why is it different than what the previous person has already said?
 The sky is blue.
 Why is the sky blue?
 Why is it important for us to know that the sky is blue?
 Is the sky blue?

 Book Reviews: The Value